-- 1. Dictate the pitches of a short diatonic melody in major featuring stepwise motion using solfege syllables; - 2.
-Dictate the pitches of a short diatonic melody in major featuring skips between members of the tonic triad using solfege syllables; - 3.
-Dictate the pitches of a short diatonic melody featuring skips to ti and re using solfege syllables; - 4.
-Dictate the pitches of a short melody in melodic minor featuring stepwise motion using solfege syllables; - 5.
-Dictate the pitches of a short melody in melodic minor featuring skips between members of the tonic triad using solfege syllables; - 6.
-Dictate the pitches of a short melody featuring lower chromatic neighbors using solfege syllables; - 7.
-Identify major, minor, and modes by ear; - 8.
-Identify standard meters (simple and compound; duple, triple, and quadruple) by ear; - 9.
-Dictate the rhythm of a short melody that contains durations between a beat unit and a bar length in any simple meter; - 10.
-Dictate the rhythm of a short melody that contains durations between a beat division and a bar length in any simple meter; - 11.
-Dictate the rhythm of a short melody that contains durations between a beat division and a bar length in any compound meter; - 12.
-Dictate the rhythm of a short melody that contains triplets or duplets; - 13.
-Dictate the rhythm of a short melody that contains durations between a beat subdivision and a bar length in any simple meter; - 14.
-Notate melodies on the treble and bass staves using standard notational conventions;
+- 1. Dictate the pitches of a short diatonic melody in major and/or minor featuring stepwise motion and skips between members of any diatonic chord using solfege syllables. - 2.
+Dictate the pitches of a short melody in major and/or minor featuring chromatic passing tones using solfege syllables; - 3.
+Dictate the pitches of a short melody in major and/or minor featuring skips to chromatic prefix neighbors using solfege syllables; - 4.
+Dictate the pitches of a short melody in major and/or minor featuring secondary dominants using solfege syllables; - 5.
+Dictate the pitches of a short melody in major and/or minor featuring mode mixture (including the Neapolitan sixth chord) using solfege syllables; - 6.
+Dictate the pitches of a short melody in major and/or minor featuring melodic sequence using solfege syllables; - 7.
+Dictate the rhythm of a short melody that contains durations between a beat subdivision and a bar length in any simple meter using protonotation; - 8.
+Dictate the rhythm of a short melody that contains durations between a beat subdivision and a bar length in any compound meter using protonotation; - 9.
+Dictate the rhythm of a short melody that contains two-beat triplets using protonotation; - 10.
+Notate melodies from protonotation on the treble, bass, alto, and tenor staves using standard notational conventions; - 11.
+Notate melodies from protonotation on other C staves using standard notational conventions; - 12.
+Notate melodies for standard transposing instruments (Bb, Eb, and F); - 13.
+Dictate a bass line and chords for a harmonic progression in major and/or minor featuring any of the diatonic chords; - 14.
+Dictate a bass line and chords for a harmonic progression in major and/or minor featuring secondary dominants;

-- 15. Sing major scales using moveable solfege syllables; - 16.
-Sing minor scales using moveable solfege syllables; - 17.
-Sing modes using moveable solfege syllables; - 18.
-Sing Karpinski's major scale sequentials (pg.
-11); - 19.
-Sing a short diatonic melody in major featuring stepwise motion using solfege syllables; - 20.
-Sing a short diatonic melody in major featuring skips between members of the tonic triad using solfege syllables; - 21.
-Sing a short diatonic melody featuring skips to ti and re using solfege syllables; - 22.
-Sing a short melody in minor featuring stepwise motion using solfege syllables; - 23.
-Sing a short melody in minor featuring skips between members of the tonic triad using solfege syllables; - 24.
-Sing a short melody featuring lower chromatic neighbors using solfege syllables; - 25.
-Sing a short melody in a diatonic mode using solfege syllables; - 26.
-Perform the rhythm of a short melody that contains durations between a beat division and a bar length in any simple meter using takadimi; - 27.
-Perform the rhythm of a short melody that contains durations between a beat division and a bar length in any compound meter using takadimi; - 28.
-Perform the rhythm of a short melody that contains triplets or duplets using takadimi. - 29.
-Perform the rhythm of a short melody that contains durations between a beat subdivision and a bar length in any simple meter using takadimi.
+- 15. Dictate a bass line and chords for a harmonic progression in major and/or minor featuring mode mixture (including the Neapolitan sixth chord); - 16.
+Dictate a bass line and chords for a harmonic progression in major and/or minor featuring functional chromatic motion (including augmented sixth chords); - 17.
+Aurally identify falling fifths harmonic sequences; - 18.
+Aurally identify falling thirds harmonic sequences; - 19.
+Sing a short diatonic melody in major and/or minor featuring stepwise motion and skips between members of any diatonic chord using solfege syllables; - 20.
+Sing a short melody in major and/or minor featuring chromatic passing tones using solfege syllables; - 21.
+Sing a short melody in major and/or minor featuring skips to chromatic prefix neighbors using solfege syllables; - 22.
+Sing a short melody in major and/or minor featuring secondary dominants using solfege syllables; - 23.
+Sing a short melody in major and/or minor featuring mode mixture (including the Neapolitan sixth chord) using solfege syllables; - 24.
+Sing a short melody in major and/or minor featuring melodic sequence using solfege syllables; - 25.
+Sing a short melody in major and/or minor that is written in a C clef other than alto/tenor; - 26.
+Perform the rhythm of a short melody that contains durations between a beat subdivision and a bar length in any simple meter using takadimi; - 27.
+Perform the rhythm of a short melody that contains durations between a beat subdivision and a bar length in any compound meter using takadimi; - 28.
+Perform the rhythm of a short melody that contains two-beat triplets using takadimi.